 "Do you think Spike is accepted in that role?"

 "I wouldn't hold your breath waiting for him to get an invitation to the Watcher's Retreat.
-And I'm not sure if they would help him if he called on them.
+And I'm not sure if they'd help him if he called on them.
 But they seem to have given up any ideas of trying to get rid of him."

 "But they were thinking about it?"
 Giles wasn't really all that surprised.